Online Learning with Multiple Fairness Regularizers via Graph-Structured Feedback: A Model with Graph-Structured Bandit Feedback

 \section{A Model with Graph-Structured Bandit Feedback}

-Let us consider a non-trivial special case of the general model, which is based on the large body of work within online convex optimisation with bandit feedback.
-Starting with \cite{mannor2011bandits}, this line of work introduces a graphical feedback system to model side information available within online learning.
-In the graph, a directed edge starts vertex $a^i$ and ends vertex $a^j$ implies that by choosing vertex $a^i$ (i.e., $a^{(i,t)}=1$) the reward associated with both vertices $a^i,a^j$ will be revealed immediately.
-Note that an in-directed edge between vertex $a^i$ and vertex $j^j$ can be seen as two directed edge $a^i\rightarrow a^j$ and $a^j\rightarrow a^i$.
-Thus, this line of work offers a middle ground between the bandits setting and the expert setting. \footnote{In the bandits setting, only the loss of the chosen vertices is revealed and the best possible regret of order $\sqrt{\log(K)T}$, achieved by the Hedge algorithm \cite{freund1997decision} or Follow the Perturbed Leader algorithm \cite{kalai2005efficient}.
-On the other hand, the loss of all vertices is revealed in experts setting and the INF algorithm \cite{audibert2009minimax} achieves the optimal regret of order $\sqrt{KT}$.}
+Starting with \cite{mannor2011bandits}, this line of work introduced a graphical feedback system to model the side information available in online learning.
+In the graph (corresponding to the action vertices and edges among them in our framework), a directed edge from vertex $a$ to vertex $a'$ implies that by choosing $a$, the rewards associated with both $a$ and $a'$ are revealed immediately.
+Note that an undirected edge between vertices $a$ and $a'$ can be interpreted as two directed edges, $a \xrightarrow{t} a'$ and $a' \xrightarrow{t} a$.

-This model applies particularly well to a variety of applications with partial observability of rewards.
-Following \cite{mannor2011bandits}, there appeared an extensive literature incl. a wealth of beautiful results \cite{alon2013bandits,alon2015online,alon2017nonstochastic}.
-See Table~\ref{graph-structured-overview} for a quick overview.
-In terms of multiple fairness regularisers, we model the compatibility graph as an directed, informed and non-stochastic variant in \cite{alon2017nonstochastic}.